-- Select appropriate hardware to install Appeon Server.
-Appeon can give some suggestions based on the # of users, but in general use the most powerful server that customer has budget for. - Configure IIS settings properly.
-Appean can give some suggestions based on the # of users and type of hardware that will be used. - Understand the Web browser and system configuration/settings requirements and ensure that all users are aware of these requirements and that their browser settings are correct.
-Generally speaking, there are two sets of browser setting requirement.
-One applies to Windows XP and the other applies to W7/Vista.
+• Select appropriate hardware to install PowerServer.
+Appean can give some suggestions based on the # of users, but in general use the most powerful server that customer has budget for.

+- Configure IIS settings properly.
+Appeon can give some suggestions based on the # of users and type of hardware that will be used. - Understand the Web browser and system configuration/settings requirements and ensure that all users are aware of these requirements and that their browser settings are correct.
 If third-party DLLs/OCXs/OLEs are used the Web browser and system settings will need to be significantly changed, so if possible for ease of deployment and user satisfaction it is most preferred to avoid any third-party DLLs/OCXs/OLEs.